Childhood Cervical and Vaginal Cancer Treatment: Treatment - Patient Information [NCI]

 Childhood Cervical and Vaginal Cancers

-Childhood cervical cancer and vaginal cancer are very rare types of cancer.
+Childhood cervical and vaginal cancers are very rare types of cancer.
 Cervical cancer forms in the cells of the cervix, and vaginal cancer forms in the cells of the vagina.
 The cervix is the lower, narrow end of the uterus (the hollow, pear-shaped organ where a fetus grows).
 The cervix leads from the uterus to the vagina (birth canal).
 The vagina is the canal leading from the cervix to the outside of the body.
 At birth, a baby passes out of the body through the vagina.
-To learn more about how cancer forms, see What Is Cancer?.
+Learn more about how cancer develops at What Is Cancer?

 Anatomy of the female reproductive system; drawing shows the uterus, myometrium (muscular outer layer of the uterus), endometrium (inner lining of the uterus), ovaries, fallopian tubes, cervix, and vagina.